exasol/sqlalchemy-exasol/README.rst

 **Websocket based Dialect:**

-For more details regarding the websocket support checkout `What is Websocket support? <wss>`_.
+For more details regarding the websocket support checkout the section: "What is Websocket support?"

 .. code-block:: python